rdfostrich/article-jws2018-ostrich/content/querying.md

 #### Estimated count

-For count esimation we can also distinguish the two separate cases from previous section.

 For the first case, the start version corresponds to the snapshot version.
-A query for counting the number of triples for the start version is delegated to the snapshot, which we assume can happen efficiently.
-After that, the number of deletions and additions for the given triple pattern and version are queried, which can happen efficiently as described in [](#fundamentals).
-The estimated number of results is then the number of snapshot triples summed up with the number of deletions and additions.
+The estimated number of results is then the number of snapshot triples for the pattern summed up with the exact umber of deletions and additions for the pattern.

 In the second case the start version does not correspond to the snapshot version.
 We estimate the total count as the sum of the additions and deletions for the given triple pattern in both versions.
 This may only be a rough estimate, but will always be an upper bound, as the triples that were changed twice within the version range and negate each other are also counted.
-For example, for querying within version 1 and 4, if triple A was added in version 2 but removed again in version 3, it should not be included in the delta triple count with respect to version range `[1,4]`.
-But according to our algorithm, this triple will be included twice in our counting, once as an addition and once as a deletion.
-Our count in this case will at least be 2 too much.
 For exact counting, this number of negated triples should be subtracted.

 ### Version Query